internetarchive/wayback-machine-webextension/README.md

 ## Provide Feedback

+Your feedback helps us improve our web extension and is much appreciated!

 If you have a GitHub account, please check the [list of existing issues](https://github.com/internetarchive/wayback-machine-webextension/issues) (bugs are tagged red), then create a **New issue** to file a Bug report or Feature request.
 We recommend that you test against the _Latest Build from Source_ (if able to) to see that any bugs discovered haven't already been fixed.

+If you do not have an account, please send us an email to info@archive.org to report any bugs or feature requests.
+Please include the version of the web extension you are using (which you can find on the extension's About page) and what browser + version, and any other relevent info such as the website URL where the error occurs.

 ## Installing the Latest Build from Source